 When you combine these benefits along with the fact that you are now regularly getting a better perspective and awareness of who you really are and how you function best, it’s a no-brainer when you start to see your relationships improve as well.
 Why wouldn’t they?
-You’re in better physical condition, with a better mental state, and you’re able to see yourself and those around you in a brand new light, and others will be able to see it too and be drawn to it.
+You’re in better physical condition, with a better mental state, and you’re able to see yourself and those around you in a brand new light.
+Others will surely be able to see it too and be drawn to it.

-Here’s the thing – you don’t need to be a brain function expert or a neuroscientist in order to discover or confirm these positive effects.
-More importantly, you don’t need to be a yogi, a swami, a shaman, or a monk, or spend as much time as they do meditating, in order for it to have a tremendous impact on your life, or alter it for the better.
+You don’t need to be a brain function expert or a neuroscientist in order to discover or confirm these positive effects.
+More importantly, you don’t need to be a yogi, a swami, a shaman, or a monk (or spend as much time as they do meditating) in order for it to have a tremendous impact on your life, or alter it for the better.